 Defrosting your freezer is a simple, but very effective way to save a lot of energy.
 A freezer uses a lot of energy to frost food.
 But when there is ice inside, it costs more energy every time to get everything frosted.
 So make sure you defrost your freezer at least 2 times a year, to save a lot of energy, money and CO2 emission.

-Avoid using air conditioninghow to recycle
+Avoid using air conditioning

 A major consumer of power is a air conditioning.
 In summertime it is very pleasant to use it in your house.
 But by using it, it also uses a lot of energy.
 You can choose many of other ways to cool down during the hot days.
 For example: a walk though the forest or a refreshing swim in a lake or river.